|

 down.

+So you underestimated your opponents?
 Yes, I underestimated them.
 But in I also should have paid more attention

 to the army and to the police.
 And I should have paid more attention